-In an effort to prove stray dogs can be an immense asset to society, FOUR PAWS introduced its first Animal Assisted Intervention (AAI) program in which former stray dogs are selected, trained, and certified by experts to become therapy dogs.
+In an effort to prove that stray dogs can be an immense asset to the society, FOUR PAWS became the first organization to launch an Animal Assisted Intervention (AAI) program in which former stray dogs are selected, trained, and certified by experts to become therapy dogs.

 Within the AAI program, Animal Assisted Therapy (AAT) is a type of complementary therapy that involves guided interaction with animals to facilitate healing and rehabilitation of patients with acute or chronic disease.
 It is believed to have an array of benefits, including personal and social development, increased self-esteem, improved mental health, better social skills and increased empathy and nurturing skills.

 The current pandemic and measures to fight it are affecting everyone, including our animals.
 But this crisis can be especially challenging for people with emotional and behavioral health issues.
 Some restrictions across Europe led to the temporary closure of our Animal Assisted Interventions (AAI) centers in Ukraine, Bulgaria and Romania, including the suspension of therapy sessions.
 In response to this, the teams have found many creative ways to deal with this new situation and continue their much-needed work:

 - Our team of dog handlers in Ukraine are now training their former stray dogs at home and participating in online training with animal behaviorists.